cloudmesh-community/fa18-523-60/project-report/report.md

 ### dataset

   - link to dataset
-  - steps download using kaggle.com
+  - steps to download using kaggle.com

-### images

-  - architecture.png

 ## Architecture